sabrehagen/freecad-to-step/README.md

 Some directories are symlinked as they are logically the same folder, for example, `prepare/output => build/input`, `build/output => export/input`.

-## Pipeline
+# Build Pipeline

-The build process should be broken into stages, each served by a different container, and each conforming to a common API e.g. the convention used above.
-This allows the use of one container design for each stage of the build pipeline.
+The build process is broken into stages, which are composed in sequence into the build pipeline.
+By conforming to the convention above, each build stage of the build pipeline can use the same container design.

+This pipeline uses the stages:

 1. Prepare - acquire the requisite files from the Stemn API.
 2. Build - run the build process (what this container does).